-Faculty: Blank Pediatric Critical Care Staff -Andrew Cyr, MD
+Faculty: Blank Pediatric Critical Care Staff -

+Andrew Cyr, MD

+Administrative Wendi Kruger Max 1

+Contact: 1415 Woodland Avenue, Suite 130 Enrollment:

+Des Moines, Iowa 50309 Phone: 515 / 241-4455

+Email: wendi.kruger@unitypoint.org

-Administrative Contact: Wendi Kruger 1415 Woodland Avenue, Suite 130 Des Moines, Iowa 50309 Phone: 515 / 241-4455 Email: wendi.kruger@unitypoint.org Max Enrollment: 1 Report To: Program Coordinator, will send information about when and where to report. - Time off during this rotation is discouraged per CCOM guidelines.
+Report To: Program Coordinator, will send Special Time off during this rotation is information about when and where to Conditions: discouraged per CCOM guidelines.

+report.

-• Duty hours will conform to the resident duty hours published by the ACGME and implemented at Blank Children's Hospital.
+· Duty hours will conform to the resident duty hours published by the ACGME and implemented at Blank Children's Hospital.

-\cdot Each student will be assigned two 24-hour calls.

-· Specific details will be provided to students at the time of orientation to the rotation.
+- · Each student will be assigned two 24-hour calls. - · Specific details will be provided to students at the time of orientation to the rotation.

-• Recognize a critically ill patient and determine the patient's severity of illness.

-• Function as an effective team member in the resuscitation of an acutely unstable patient.

-• Develop a continuous cycle of assessment, hypothesis generation, management, and reassessment in the care of critically ill patients.

-• Participate effectively on an interprofessional health care team, including demonstration of interpersonal and written communication skills resulting in accurate information exchange.
+- Recognize a critically ill patient and determine the patient's severity of illness. - Function as an effective team member in the resuscitation of an acutely unstable patient. - Develop a continuous cycle of assessment, hypothesis generation, management, and reassessment in the care of critically ill patients. - Participate effectively on an interprofessional health care team, including demonstration of interpersonal and written communication skills resulting in accurate information exchange.